 Any individual who reports information that leads the IRS to recover at least $2 million in unpaid taxes, interest, and penalties is entitled to receive an award of between 15 percent and 30 percent of the amount recovered.
 IRS Whistleblower claims are filed confidentially and, if the claim is successful, the IRS does not identify award recipients.

-If you are aware of such conduct and want to learn more about the IRS Whistleblower Program and how we can help you obtain compensation for exposing tax fraud, please call Youman & Caputo at (215) 302-1999 or contact us to arrange for a consultation.
+If you are aware of such conduct and want to learn more about the IRS Whistleblower Program and how we can help you obtain compensation for exposing tax fraud, please contact us to schedule a free consultation.